-The state of Washington has enacted domestic violence laws that protect the human rights of individuals suffering abuse at the hands of their partner, spouse or other relative.
+The state of Washington has enacted domestic violence laws that protect the human rights of individuals suffering abuse at the hands of their partner, spouse or other relatives.
 This abuse can occur in the form of physical, psychological or sexual actions.
-Harassment and stalking behaviors as well as the destruction of personal property also can fall under domestic violence laws.
+Harassment and stalking behaviors, as well as the destruction of personal property, can also fall under domestic violence laws.

 People who are being abused are often fearful for their safety and the safety of other loved ones living in the household and may feel helpless and unable to protect themselves from the abuser.
 Talk to a domestic violence lawyer in Bellevue about the protections available to you.

 Acts of domestic violence can be committed by current or former spouses, a live-in partner or former live-in partners, a person with whom you share a child or even someone you are dating.
 Domestic violence laws can apply to individuals aged 16 and older.
 Domestic violence can be a criminal act that warrants criminal prosecution and includes the following actions:

 - Murder or manslaughter